ewernqvi/mvc_rest_demo/README.md

 ## Client
 ### Adding Images in Angular JS
-Adding an image to an advertisment is not that hard if we post a form, but in our single page application we do not want to do this, so instead we must rely on posting FormData in our advertisment service.
+Adding an image to an advertisement is not that hard if we post a form, but in our single page application we do not want to do this, so instead we must rely on posting FormData in our advertisement service.

 see [Simple Example](http://jsfiddle.net/JeJenny/ZG9re/)

 There are many more advanced plugins available for Angular if you prefer drag and drop, preview etc.

-### Adding new Advertisments
+### Adding new Advertisements
 If the user is logged in, just:

-1. Add a link at buttom of the page to trigger this route
+1. Add a link at button of the page to trigger this route
 2. Update js/app.js with the new route and a controller
 3. Add a test and the new controller
-4. Add an addAdvertisment.html partial where you display the information in a form, use what you learned in the [Adding Images in Angular JS](#Adding Images in Angular JS) to enable adding images, removing an image is just a matter of calling the DELETE method on the image resource.
-Note that you must add a placeholder advertisment to be able to add an image.
+4. Add an addAdvertisement.html partial where you display the information in a form, use what you learned in the [Adding Images in Angular JS](#Adding Images in Angular JS) to enable adding images, removing an image is just a matter of calling the DELETE method on the image resource.
+Note that you must add a placeholder advertisement to be able to add an image.
-5. Add methods in our advertisment service to communicate with
+5. Add methods in our advertisement service to communicate with
    * POST /api/images - Add image
-   * POST /api/advertisments - Add a advertisment
+   * POST /api/advertisments - Add an advertisement

 Good Luck!

-### Edit Advertisment Text
+### Edit Advertisement Text
 If the user is logged in, just:

-1. Add an edit icon on the left of an advertisment with an edit link
+1. Add an edit icon on the left of an advertisement with an edit link
 2. Clicking on the icon shall trigger the edit route
 3. Update js/app.js with the new route and a controller
 4. Add a test and the new controller
-5. Add a editAdvertisment.html partial where you display the information in a form Removing an image is just a matter of calling the DELETE method on the image resource.
+5. Add a editAdvertisement.html partial where you display the information in a form Removing an image is just a matter of calling the DELETE method on the image resource.
-6. Add methods in our advertisment service to communicate with
+6. Add methods in our advertisement service to communicate with
    * DELETE /api/images:id - Remove an image
-   * PUT /api/advertisments - Update the text of the advertisment
+   * PUT /api/advertisments - Update the text of the advertisement

 Good Luck!
-### Removing Advertisments from the Client
+### Removing Advertisements from the Client
-Add a wast-bin right of the advertisment, if a delete link exist for the advertisment.
+Add a wast-bin right of the advertisement, if a delete link exist for the advertisement.
 When clicked use the verb and href provided in the link to perform a delete on the server-side.